 The flat-tax period can be ended at will by the taxpayer revoking the option, or by moving their residence to another town that does not qualify for the relief.

-If any of the requirements for the relief ceases to apply during the nine year period, e.g. if the population of the local area grows over 20,000 inhabitants, then the taxpayer will go onto the normal tax regime for the next tax periods.
+If any of the requirements for the relief ceases to apply during the period for which the special regime applies, e.g. if the population of the local area grows over 20,000 inhabitants, then the taxpayer will go onto the normal tax regime for the next tax period.

 Foreign Pension Income

 Note that if you are resident in or have a pension paid by a government or local authority in another country (and one with which Italy has a double tax treaty) and the pension derives from your job with that government or local authority then you may not be liable to Italian tax at all on that pension income.
 In this case you may well be liable to tax on the pension income in the country that pays the pension.

 - Provide an advance report on your resident status and estimate the amount of tax you would be liable to, were you to move to Italy

 - Put you in touch with reliable property consultants you can help you manage the property search, acquisition and refurbishment process

 - Assist with the legal aspects of purchasing/renting real estate reviewing contracts/purchase deed, acting under power of attorney,

 - Advise on structuring the acquisition in the most tax efficient manner – especially where you are going to be using the property as part of business activity, advising on best regime taxwise and focussing on tax deductions for refurbishment and improvement costs.